rust-lang/rust/library/stdarch/CONTRIBUTING.md

 [gitter]: https://gitter.im/rust-impl-period/WG-libs-simd

-# How to write examples for stdsimd intrinsics
+# How to write examples for stdarch intrinsics

 There are a few features that must be enabled for the given intrinsic to work properly and the example must only be run by `cargo test --doc` when the feature